seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 var wiggle = alien.animations.add('wiggle', [0, 1, 2, 3, 4, 3, 2, 1]);
 ```

+Let's run it.
+Looks good.

-Why don't we include zero at the end?
+You might be asking, why we don't include zero at the end.
 Are we doubling up four in the middle?
-Because zero will play at the beginning of the next loop, if we put it at the end of the loop, we'll play it twice.
+Zero will play at the beginning of the next loop, so if we put it at the end of the loop, we'll play it twice.

-Try it with the version above, and then add a zero on to the end of the array to see how that changes things.
+Try adding a zero on to the end of the array to see how that changes things.

 See how it pauses just a bit at the start?
 That's because the zero frame is being played twice